Times change and my website needed to change too. To see the 2020 update of this page click this link

 The Anterior Cruciate Ligament (ACL) and the Cranial Cruciate Ligament (CCL) are the same thing.
 Our knee is our pet's stifle.
 Physicians describe the ligament as "anterior" because it is toward our front.
 Veterinarians describe it as "cranial" because it is toward the pet's head.

-Your pet's stifle is the joint that bridges the upper and lower leg bones, the femur and tibia (click "full size" here or above).
+Your pet's stifle is the joint that bridges the upper and lower leg bones, the femur and tibia (click here or above).
 Your pet's stifle is an amazingly complex joint.
 To add stability to the joint, Nature has provided some very strong ligaments.
 Two of these are attached in a crosswise fashion, hence the names, anterior and posterior cruciates or “cross” ligaments.
 These ligaments act together with two outer bands of fibrous ligament, the lateral collateral ligaments, and the kneecap to maintain your pet's knee stability through a wide range of motion.

 We used to think that cruciate problem appeared suddenly – after a sudden twisting movement or due to jumping up or out of an elevated location.
 But we now know that this problem has usually been brewing for some time.
-There is even some evidence that these ligaments may tear after your pet's joint becomes inflamed (lymphoplasmacytic synovitis) - rather than becoming inflamed because of a torn ligament as we had once supposed.
+There is even some evidence that these ligaments sometimes tear after your pet's joint becomes inflamed (lymphoplasmacytic synovitis) - rather than becoming inflamed because of a torn ligament as we had once supposed. (ref1, ref2)

 Whatever the cause or causes, something more than a simple accident is usually occurring because it is common for the pet's second knee to go out sometime after the first.